Dynamics & Transients #

-The key take away from the two different kinds of clipping is that while both add harmonics, hard clipping adds significantly more.
-That is, it adds a lot more to the higher frequencies.
-Clipping often has gain to bring the signal back up to the same amplitude, but if this is done, it will usually be a few Loudness Units(1) higher in volume.
+If you intentionally use clipping as a distortion and not for limiting the signal, the effect will need to apply some gain to bring the signal back up to the same amplitude, but if this is done, it will usually be a few Loudness Units(1) higher in volume.
 This is because more harmonics sounds louder.
+Mix with care.

 Wave shaping is a pretty broad term, but usually it refers to a method of mapping a wave onto another.
 It’s basically just a function, like you’ve seen in math class, if you think y=x, that’s a simple 45° slope, and that corresponds to this: